 If you install a PCI adapter card, the system BIOS automatically detects it, assigns an available system resource to it, and configures your computer to use the card.
-However, some ISA Plug and Play adapter cards require specific system resources.
-If you install this kind of card, BIOS detects the card but there is a possibility of resource conflict between the new ISA Plug and Play card and a previously installed card.
-In this case, you will have to manually assign the system resources.

 Follow the procedure in the section "Resolving resource conflicts" on page 7-3.